thisisqubika/guides/style/swift/README.md

 #### Whitespace

  * Four spaces, not tabs.
- * End files with a newline.s
+ * End files with a newline.
  * Make liberal use of vertical whitespace to divide code into logical chunks.
  * Don’t leave trailing whitespace.
    * Not even leading indentation on blank lines.